Books Like Lessons in Chemistry

-Lessons in Chemistry by Bonnie Garmus Books has spent over a year on the New York Times best-seller list.
-It was chosen as Amazon’s best book of 2022 and if you have read it, it’s likely you have loved this book.
-You are probably looking for more books like Lessons in Chemistry.
+Lessons in Chemistry by Bonnie Garmus has spent over a year on the New York Times best-seller list.
+It was chosen as Amazon’s best book of 2022 and was even turned into a mini series on Apple TV in 2023.
+If you have read it, it’s likely you loved it and are looking for more books like Lessons in Chemistry.

 Books Like Lessons in Chemistry: Women in the Workplace